anqorithm/ICS-343-Quizzes-Solver/README.md

 const url = `https://highered.mheducation.com/sites/0073376221/student_view0/chapter18/quizzes.html`;
 ```

-then press F12 and copy & paste the script after you change the line below with <YourFullNameName> & <YourIDNumber>
+then press F12 and copy & paste the script after you change the line below with your information

 ```javascript
 getFullMark(getQuestionObjectArray(), 'YourFullNameName', 'YourIDNumber');